-Zorlu Center, retail
+Zorlu Center, Istanbul

 Istanbul has arguably seen some of the most dynamic, eclectic and diverse development on planet earth.
 In recent years it has come to mark the meeting of two continents, with one foot firmly rooted in history and the other embracing modernity in its many forms.

 Symbolic of this melting pot, a new mixed-use project designed by the famous Turkish architects Emre Arolat Architects and Tabanlıoglu Architects, Joint Venture Group, has recently been completed to include residential properties, a shopping center, performing arts center, offices and a luxury hotel from Raffles Istanbul.
 The Zorlu Center is Istanbul’s most ambitious construction project and each lighting circuit across the project is controlled by Helvar equipment with further BMS integration achieved via its Tridium IP Driver.

 “The sheer size of this project was a real challenge,” says Safak Koc of Elekon Energy Systems.
 “Zorlu Center is Istanbul’s first mixed use project so finding a company capable of delivering vast lighting systems that could fulfil the requirements of each area on the project was essential.
 At Elekon we are well placed to deliver this and having worked with Helvar for a number of years, we were aware of its successful mixed use projects in London, the Middle-East, Singapore and beyond.”

 “Finding a company capable of delivering vast lighting systems that could fulfill the requirements of each area on the project was essential.”

 When Elekon joined the project at the tender stage the lighting component of the brief was just for a simple